Export gloom sours Pakistan’s prized mango season

 "There are multiple problems that mango farmers are facing," said Rana Muhammad Azim, whose family has been producing the fruit in Punjab for generations.

-It has also earned a place in recent literary history, with renowned Pakistan author Mohammed Hanif longlisted for the prestigious Man Booker Prize for “A Case of Exploding Mangoes”, a comic novel based on an unexplained 1988 plane crash that killed former president Ziaul Haq.
+It has also earned a place in recent literary history, with renowned Pakistan author Mohammed Hanif long-listed for the prestigious Man Booker Prize for "A Case of Exploding Mangoes", a comic novel based on an unexplained 1988 plane crash that killed former president Muhammad Zia-ul-Haq.

 Since the virus took hold shoppers are making fewer outings to supermarkets and are wary of spending on luxury items, while Pakistani migrant workers who relish the fruit have returned home.